algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 }
 ```

-When using the version from GCC, it gives 0.28 GFLOPS — apparently, the compiler couldn't pierce through all the abstractions.
+The version from GCC gives ~0.28 GFLOPS — apparently, the compiler couldn't pierce through all the abstractions.
 Another reminder to never use STL.

 ### Vector of Indices

-The problem with vectorizing the scalar implementation is that there is a dependency between iterations.
+The problem with vectorizing the scalar implementation is that there is a dependency between consequent iterations.
 When we optimized [array sum](/hpc/simd/reduction), we faced the same problem, and we solved it by splitting the array into 8 slices, each representing a subset of its indices with the same remainder modulo 8.
 We can apply the same trick here, except that we also have to take array indices into account.

-When we have both the consecutive data and indices in vectors, we can process them in parallel using [predication](/hpc/pipelining/branchless) like this:
+When we have the consecutive elements and their indices in vectors, we can process them in parallel using [predication](/hpc/pipelining/branchless):

 ```c++
 typedef int vec __attribute__ (( vector_size(32) ));